legends2k/blog/content/note/git_concepts.md

 [^6]: Refer `man git-checkout`; _§DETACHED HEAD_ details it with nice ASCII art ✨.
 [^7]: `git reflog` shows these otherwise unreachable commits.
 You’ve time until `git gc` is run to make a commit reachable by adding a reference to it.
 [^8]: Not to be confused with `git clean` which removes untracked files from the working tree.
+[^9]: _Pro Git_ is explaining `reset`’s internals here, so it may sound like it won’t move `HEAD` but only the branch, but rest assured that it moves both.